-Total generated income: despite the impact of the pandemic the school is continuing to pursue all options.
-The school continues to work to attract new regular lettings of the school premises alongside development of the catering operation, continuing to increase both sales revenues and profits.
+Total generated income: the school is continuing to pursue all options to attract new regular lettings of the school premises alongside development of the catering operation, continuing to increase both sales revenues and profits.

 Total investment income: trustees continue to place reserves on high level deposit accounts.